HOW TO MAKE FROZEN COCKTAILS

 The secrets to frozen cocktails

-Frozen drinks are best when the consistency of the drink is spot on and this requires a decent blender and quality ice.
-Sugar content or sweet parts should usually be in a higher quantity then the sour parts as the flavour will carry better through the frozen and diluted cocktail.
+Frozen cocktails are best when the consistency of the drink is spot on and this requires a decent blender and quality ice.
+Sugar content or sweet parts should usually be in a higher quantity then the sour parts as the flavour will carry better through the diluted and frozen cocktail.

 - A slushy machine can be a great way to make and store a frozen cocktail.
 Alternatively invest in a good blender!
 They will last forever and they usually come with a good warranty.